rodneyshupe/Cookbook/Recipes/Entrees/Poultry/EasyGrillRoastedWholeChicken.rst

    covered, until back is deep golden brown, about 5 minutes.
 Using tongs, flip chicken breast side down; cover and continue to cook over hotter side of grill until breast is deep golden brown, about 5 minutes longer.
-   Using tongs, flip chicken breast side up and return it to center of grill; take internal temperature of breast.
-If breast registers 155 degrees, transfer chicken to carving board.
-If breast registers less than 155 degrees, cover and continue to cook in center of grill, checking temperature every 2 minutes, until it registers 155 degrees, 2 to 10 minutes longer.
+   Using tongs, flip chicken breast side up and return it to centre of grill; take internal temperature of breast.
+If breast registers 155F, transfer chicken to carving board.
+If breast registers less than 155F, cover and continue to cook in centre of grill, checking temperature every 2 minutes, until it registers 155F, 2 to 10 minutes longer.
 Let chicken rest, uncovered, for 20 minutes.
 Carve chicken and serve.